 During his time at the University of Kansas, MUCS Williams performed as principal tubist with the symphonic band, wind ensemble, orchestra, jazz ensemble, new music ensemble, tuba consort, and men’s basketball band.
 He has also played with regional orchestras in Kansas, Missouri, and Maryland, served as chairman of International Tuba and Euphonium Conference Competition Committees in 1998 and 2010, respectively, and performed in such diverse environments as Blues Alley and the Delmarva Chicken Festival.

-MUC Williams auditioned and was selected for assignment with the Naval Academy Band in 1996.
-Following recruit training at RTC, Great Lakes, he reported for duty as tubist with the concert band, marching band, and ceremonial units.
+MUCS Williams auditioned and was selected for assignment with the Naval Academy Band in 1996.
+Following recruit training at RTC, Great Lakes, he reported for duty as tubist with the marching band and ceremonial units.
 He was named Principal Tubist in 1998.
-He is the Leading Chief Petty Officer of the concert band, the band’s training officer, and awards writer.
-An accomplished arranger, MUC Williams’ transcriptions have been performed by the Naval Academy Band’s tuba quartet, brass quintet, brass ensemble, ceremonial bands, and concert band, as well as the Washington Symphonic Brass and Symphonia, a professional tuba ensemble.
+He is the band’s training officer and awards writer.
+An accomplished arranger, MUCS Williams’ transcriptions have been performed by the Naval Academy Band’s tuba quartet, brass quintet, brass ensemble, and ceremonial bands, as well as the Washington Symphonic Brass and Symphonia, a professional tuba ensemble.

 MUCS Williams has been awarded the Navy and Marine Corps Achievement Medal (3 awards), Navy Meritorious Unit Commendation, Navy Good Conduct award (5 awards), National Defense Service Medal, Global War on Terrorism Service Medal, and the Navy Expert Pistol Shot Medal.